Cinema & Media Studies (CAMS)

 Can I major in it?
 Yes, indeed, you can major in CAMS at Carleton.

-Topics explored: Hollywood, independent and global cinema, film genres, film directors, film sound studies, fiction and nonfiction video production, animation, audio recording and production, digital photography, graphic design, site-specific media, digital art, visual culture, screenwriting, writing for television, television studio production.
+Topics explored: Hollywood, independent and global cinema, film genres, film directors, film sound studies, fiction and nonfiction video production, animation, audio recording and production, digital photography, site-specific media, digital art, visual culture, screenwriting, writing for television, television studio production.

 How to get started: Recommended courses for first-year students are CAMS 110: Introduction to Cinema & Media Studies (a film analysis course) and CAMS 111: Digital Foundations (an introduction to video production course).
 These courses are offered multiple times each year.
 First-year students are also welcome to enroll in CAMS 186: Film Genres, CAMS 188: Rock 'n' Roll in Cinema, and the film history sequence, taking any of these courses in any order: CAMS 210: Film History I, CAMS 211: Film History II, and CAMS 213: Film History III.